 Generally acknowledged as the first British talkie, and definitely the first sound-on-film British talkie.
 The Clue of the New Pin (1929), was released in March 1929 in the British Phototone system, a sound-on-disc system using 12-inch phonograph records synchronized with the film.

-There is a big mess with the title of the premiere of this movie in Spain.
-The film was apparently not released in Spain until the 70s, due to its status as one of the first movies with sound system.
-Then someone wrote a book in which he decided to assign the title of "La muchacha de Londres", which had belonged to another film with Anny Ondra, Eileen of the Trees (1928), to this.
+There is a big mess with the title of this movie in Spain.
+The film was apparently not released there until the 70s, due to its status as one of the first sound movies.
+Then someone wrote a book which referred to this film by the wrong title, "La muchacha de Londres", which had actually been given to a different film starring Anny Ondra, Eileen of the Trees (1928).
 Thereafter this error was copied in various publications, and when the film was dubbed and aired on TV in 1984, this error was maintained.
-Meanwhile in the 70s, the film was first released in theaters in Spain, entitled "Chantaje", title that should really know this movie, and not as "La muchacha de Londres".
-This chain of errors could be discovered because of the novelization of the argument of "La muchacha de Londres", published at an early date to the premiere of that title in Spain.
+Meanwhile in the 70s, the film was first released in theaters in Spain, entitled "Chantaje", the title that it ought to have had in the first place, instead of "La muchacha de Londres".

 The failure of the original copyright holder to renew the film's copyright resulted in it falling into public domain, meaning that virtually anyone could duplicate and sell a VHS/DVD copy of the film.
 Therefore, many of the versions of this film available on the market are either severely (and usually badly) edited and/or of extremely poor quality, having been duped from second- or third-generation (or more) copies of the film.